 Hydrate Dissociation Curve Calculator

-Gas hydrate phase equilibrium curve / gas hydrate prediction curve / gas hydrate dissociation curve is a plot of hydrate forming temperature vs. hydrate forming pressure for a mixture of low molecular weight hydrocarbons like methane, ethane, propane and butane, inert gases like argon, krypton and xenon and inorganic gases like carbon dioxide, hydrogen sulfide, nitrogen and oxygen with water.
+Gas hydrate phase equilibrium curve / gas hydrate prediction curve / gas hydrate dissociation curve is a plot of hydrate forming temperature vs. hydrate forming pressure for low molecular weight hydrocarbons like methane, ethane, propane and butane, inert gases like argon, krypton and xenon and inorganic gases like carbon dioxide, hydrogen sulfide, nitrogen and oxygen and multicomponent mixtures containing these compounds existing with water.
 Calculations involving hydrate phase equilibrium are extremely complex which can only be performed using modern computers with complex software programs.

 Gas hydrates are inclusion compounds of low molecular weight hydrocarbons like methane, ethane, propane and butane, inert gases like argon, krypton and xenon and inorganic gases like carbon dioxide, hydrogen sulfide, nitrogen and oxygen with water.
 Gas hydrates are ice like in structure but are formed at above ice forming temperature at elevated pressures.
 Gas hydrates are common occurrence in sub-sea crude oil pipelines where suitable temperature and pressure conditions for hydrate formation exist.
 Gas hydrates are undesirable in oil pipelines as hydrate formation in oil pipelines results in difficult to remove blockage of pipeline resulting in loss of production, money, resources and time.
 However gas hydrates have some useful practical applications also.
 Gas hydrates can be used for water desalination as well as storage of gases.
 In both cases when hydrates are undesirable or when they are used practically, the knowledge of hydrate formation temperature and pressure is required.
 Also other properties like type of hydrates formed at the formation temperature and pressure, the fractional filling of large and small cavities of a gas hydrate with gas, the equilibrium composition of vapor, liquid and gas hydrate at the formation temperature and pressure, hydration number of gas hydrates (number of water molecules associated with each molecule of hydrate former), density of gas hydrate etc. are also required in various calculations and simulations involving gas hydrates.